ICMS Annual Congress

 You can mingle with your motor sport colleagues, connect with the resources and tools that make a difference in professional development, and interact directly with the speakers in your area of expertise at the ICMS Annual Congress.

 Get energized by the industry’s elite

 Participating in the ICMS Annual Congress will expose you to different points of view and new ways of thinking.
-The Annual Congress, enhances the learning of new techniques and specific tips for applying them while strengthening your and strengthens your knowledge base of all motor sport sciences.
+The Annual Congress, enhances the learning of new techniques and specific tips for applying them while strengthening your knowledge base of all motor sport sciences.